waimea-snoble/200DTD-Assesment/docs/Development.md

 # 27/06/2024

-I talked to my client before I started just to see if they had had any thought of any improvements that can be made to the website before I start the first draft and they said
+I talked to my client before I started just to see if they had thought of any improvements that can be made to the website before I start the first draft and they said
 >I think it will be a good idea to add a home button so the user wont have to click back multiple times to get back to the home page.

 I finished the home page and task page and added a home button to lead back to the home page